Tomb Raider: Anniversary Controls & Gameplay Notes

 Control Stick...A

 To grab a dangling rope (vine, etc.), point Lara toward it and take a running jump.
 She will automatically grab it.
 While she's hanging, position the camera behind her, press and hold Forward to swing back and forth.
 The longer you hold the key, the higher she'll swing.
-Press Jump to leap off or press Duck to let go and fall.
+Press Jump to leap off or press Crouch to let go and fall.

 Climb and Pivot (when hanging from rope)